enthought/traits-futures/README.rst

 interactions (for example, running a time-consuming calculation, or submitting a complex search query to a remote database) face two major issues:

-* If the task is executed directly on the main thread, it blocks the GUI, making the entire application appear unresponsive to the user.
+* If the task is executed directly on the main thread, it blocks the GUI event loop, making the entire application appear unresponsive to the user.
 * It's not generally safe to update a GUI directly from a worker thread, so a task run on a worker thread needs to find a way to safely communicate events back to the main GUI thread.